Cardiopulmonary resuscitation: History

 CPR methods continued to advance, with developments in the 2010s including an emphasis on constant, rapid heart stimulation, and a de-emphasis on the respiration aspect.
 Studies have shown that people who had rapid, constant heart-only chest compression are 22% more likely to survive than those receiving conventional CPR that included breathing.
 Because people tend to be reluctant to do mouth-to-mouth resuscitation, chest-only CPR nearly doubles the chances of survival overall, by increasing the odds of receiving CPR in the first place.

 On animals

 It is feasible to perform CPR on animals, including cats and dogs.
 The principles and practices are similar to CPR for humans, except that resuscitation is usually done through the animal's nose, not the mouth.
 CPR should only be performed on unconscious animals to avoid the risk of being bitten; a conscious animal would not require chest compressions.
 Animals, depending on species, may have a lower bone density than humans and so CPR can cause bones to become weakened after it is performed.

 Research

 Cerebral performance category (CPC scores) are used as a research tool to describe "good" and "poor" outcomes.
 Level 1 is conscious and alert with normal function.
 Level 2 is only slight disability.
-Level 3 is moderate disability.
-Level 4 is severe disability.
+Level 3 is a moderate disability.
+Level 4 is a severe disability.
 Level 5 is comatose or persistent vegetative state.
 Level 6 is brain dead or death from other causes.